 - 1. The ID_Card Issuer issues ID_Cards and approves terminals complying with all applicable laws and regulations. - 2.
-The ID_Card Issuer guarantees the correctness of the user data (amongst other of those, concerning the ID_Card holder) and of the TSF-data permanently stored in the TOE22. - 3.
-The ID_Card Issuer uses only such TOE's technical components (IC) which enable traceability of the ID_Cards in their manufacturing and issuing life phases, i.e. before they are in the operational phase. - 4.
-If the ID_Card Issuer authorizes a Personalization Agent to personalize the ID_Card for the ID_Card holder, the ID_Card Issuer has to ensure that the Personalization Agent acts in accordance with the ID_Card Issuer's policy. - This item concerns the following application(s): ePassport, eID, eSign.
+The ID_Card Issuer guarantees the correctness of the user data (amongst other of those, concerning the ID_Card holder) and of the TSF-data permanently stored in the TOE23. - The ID_Card Issuer uses only such TOE's technical components (IC) which enable traceability of the ID_Cards in their manufacturing and issuing life phases, i.e. before they are in the operational phase. - 4.
+If the ID_Card Issuer authorizes a Personalization Agent to personalize the ID_Card for the ID_Card holder, the ID_Card Issuer has to ensure that the Personalization Agent acts in accordance with the ID_Card Issuer's policy.

-22 cf. Table 1 and Table 2 above
+23 cf. Table 1 and Table 2 above